Occupational therapy, when medically necessary to help you perform day-to-day tasks, is covered by Medicare.

 If medically necessary, Medicare will cover in-home occupational therapy as a part of home health care, which is covered by Part A.

 Occupational therapy at home may be especially beneficial because you can receive your care in the very space where you carry out many of your day-to-day tasks.
-The Centers for Medicare and Medicaid Services is continuing a program to develop the effectiveness of in-home care with the most recent extension of the Independence at Home Demonstration.
+The Centers for Medicare and Medicaid Services (CMS) is continuing a program to develop the effectiveness of in-home care with the most recent extension of the Independence at Home Demonstration.

 In addition, the declaration of a national emergency related to COVID-19 opened the door for occupational therapists to be reimbursed by Medicare for therapy performed via telehealth.
-There is no word on whether Medicare telehealth occupational therapy will remain an option out of the COVID-19 pandemic.